onincodes/iOS-Developer-Portfolio/README.md

 This SwiftUI animated button provides a visually appealing and interactive user interface element.
 It includes animation features for a smooth transition between different states, adding a dynamic touch to your app.

 **Features:**
-- Engaging animations: The button incorporates animations to enhance user experience without sacrificing responsiveness.
+- 🥳 Engaging animations: The button incorporates animations to enhance user experience without sacrificing responsiveness.
-- Loading indicator: A built-in loading indicator provides visual feedback during asynchronous operations.
+- 🔄 Loading indicator: A built-in loading indicator provides visual feedback during asynchronous operations.
-- Customizable: Easily adapt the button's appearance to suit your app's design with customizable animation parameters.
+- 🧑🏻‍💻 Customizable: Easily adapt the button's appearance to suit your app's design with customizable animation parameters.
-- Accessible: Designed with accessibility in mind, ensuring a seamless experience for all users.

 **Usage:**
 1. Import the `AnimatedButton` module into your SwiftUI project.